 - collating financial information for each REP and reporting this to NERC

 - collating the collected diversity data (mandatory) relevant to each stage of the recruitment process and reporting this to NERC

 - ensuring that students complete the REP reporting form

 - disseminating REPs funds to host organisations as appropriate following payment from NERC

 - DTPs or CDTs may wish to consider positive action such as ring-fenced funding which is allowable where there is evidence of under representation or disadvantage.
 It is the responsibility of the training grant holder (the director or other lead) to ensure that such action is compliant and delivered in line with the relevant equality legislation.
 (NERC or UKRI are not able to provide such advice)

 - selecting a suitable undergraduate student and ensuring eligibility (see student eligibility requirements above) and confirming their eligibility using the UKRI criteria listed under the ‘eligibility’ section

-- ensuring that reasonable adjustments are made for students that need them whilst undertaking placements
+- ensuring that reasonable adjustments are made for students that need them while undertaking placements

 - ensuring that the application processes used are inclusive and accessible